RangerMauve/template-scope/README.md

 ### `Scope#push(scope)`
 Adds an object for use in the lookup.
 Objects added later will be searched first.
-- `scope` An object for use in the lookup process
+- `scope` A value for use in the lookup process.
+If the value isn't an object or array, it'll be skipped over.

 Returns the scope instance for chaining.